MutantShakes/Assignment_2b_NoSQL/README.md

-# Assignment File Structure

-This document provides an overview of the file structure for the assignment, detailing the contents and purpose of each directory and file.

-## Directory and File Overview
+# Directory and File Overview

 ### 1. **Folders**